Higher-rank pointwise discrepancy bounds and logarithm laws for generic lattices: Introduction and Summary of Results

 The first aim of this paper is to generalize Schmidt's theorem to the case of counting $\ell$-tuples of lattice points.
-Before stating our theorem, let us first make some definitions that we shall have occasion to use in the statement and proof of our theorem.
+We start by defining the main object of our study, originally introduced by Siegel \cite{Siegel} and Rogers \cite{MeanRog, RogSet}.